yuhr/NIL/README.md

 In the sentences below, "include" means "be distributed with".

-### When you license your dataset under NIL
+### When you apply NIL to your dataset

-#### The dataset MUST NOT include any parts (e.g. code snippets) of datasets licensed under
+The dataset MUST NOT include any parts (e.g. code snippets) of datasets licensed under:

 - GPL
 - LGPL
 - MPL

-but MAY
+But MAY:

 - Apache License
 - MIT License

-#### The dataset MUST NOT include any of files or static libraries licensed under
+The dataset MUST NOT include any of files or static-linked libraries licensed under:

 - GPL
 - LGPL

-but MAY
+But MAY:

 - MPL
 - Apache License
 - MIT License

-#### The dataset MUST NOT be linked to any of datasets (e.g. dynamic libraries) licensed under
+The dataset MUST NOT linked to any of datasets (e.g. dynamic-linked libraries) licensed under:

 - GPL

-but MAY
+But MAY:

 - LGPL
 - MPL